pratistha-gupta/Data-Extraction-From-Graphs/README.md

 )

 ## Introduction
-A python based program which extracts coordinates of required points form a graph fiven in pdf format.
+A python based program which extracts coordinates of required points form a graph given in pdf format.
 The program is a semi-automated tool that makes this process extremely easy.

 ## Demo